Bennyboy12306/Welcome-Message/README.md

 ## Usage:
 - Simply drag and drop the jar into your plugins folder.
 - Modify config.yml (Paper) or config/welcome-message/config.json to customise your message.
+- Use %player% as a placeholder for the players name.
+- Use &<minecraft-format-code> to specify a color.
 - If you are using the paper version run /welcome-message-reload or restart your server to apply changes, If you are using the fabric version you must restart the server to apply the changes.

 ## Commands (Only on Paper Version):